picatz/skynet/development_box/README.md

 ![add_user](https://i.imgur.com/TUpiXME.png)

+> You will be taken through the `Create New Group Wizard` now!

 There are four simple step we need to through.
 The first step will be to set the `User name` and `Access type` for the user.
 For this guide we are using the user `picat` and choosing the `Programatic access` type.

 ![user_name_and_type](https://i.imgur.com/UPVFkvd.png)